|Major Groups > Boletes > Leccinum > Leccinum longicurvipes|

 [ Basidiomycota > Boletales > Boletaceae > Leccinum . . . ]

 by Michael Kuo

-Originally described from Great Smoky Mountains National Park, Leccinum longicurvipes is mycorrhizal with oaks in eastern North America.
-It is a slender and fairly small species with a slimy (when fresh) orange to orange-brown cap, a dull yellowish pore surface that does not bruise blue when damaged, and a long whitish stem adorned with fine, pinkish to pinkish brown scabers.
+Originally described from Great Smoky Mountains National Park, Leccinum longicurvipes is a mycorrhizal symbiont with oaks throughout eastern North America.
+It is a slender and fairly small species with a sticky (when fresh) orange to orange-brown cap, a dull yellowish pore surface that does not bruise blue when damaged, and a long whitish stem adorned with fine, pinkish to pinkish brown scabers.
 A drop of KOH on the cap surface produces a bright red reaction, which can help to separate Leccinum longicurvipes from look-alike species—the closest of which may be Hemileccinum subglabripes, which is negative or pinkish with KOH and also differs in its yellower flesh and stem, less conspicuous scabers, and very different pileipellis under the microscope.

 Cite this page as: